emersongoo/emersongoo.github.io/about.md

 I enjoy music a lot, and have been involved in percussion performance for over six years.
 I also like playing the ukulele.

-If you're looking for something, hopefully this site will get you what you need.
+If you&rsquo;re looking for something, hopefully this site will get you what you need.
 If not, [shoot me an email](mailto:eygoo@calpoly.edu).

 [Resume/CV](/assets/emersongoo_cv_current.pdf)